Return to office plan

 When will phase two start?

-We will continue to share details about our plans for phase two of the return to office project as those details become available, and we appreciate your patience and adaptability as we continue to respond to the COVID-19 pandemic.
+We will continue to share details about plans for phase two of the return to office project as those details become available, and we appreciate your patience and adaptability as we continue to respond to the COVID-19 pandemic.

 Do I need to return (ever) if my work can be done virtually?